yusyus/GettingAndCleaningData/README.md

 ### Taken a look at files containing data using bash
+First of all I've got an idea of dimensions of data and how they're in the files.

 ```
 ~$awk -F ' ' '{print NF; exit}' features.txt
 2